 The setup and installation process through the proprietary free Schlage Home app is easy and well-guided by the app.
 It directly connects to your WiFi without any WiFi-Module or bridge.

 Once the setup is complete, you can lock and unlock the door remotely.
 It can easily be paired with Keys by Amazon app, Amazon Cloud Cam, and Ring products for remote locking and unlocking.

-It works swiftly all these third party apps and adds power to your smart lock.
+It works swiftly with all these third-party apps and adds power to your smart lock.
 The six-digit master code is printed on the label behind the battery cover.
 It should be changed using the Schlage home app or Keys by Amazon app once your setup is complete.

 The Encode is not compatible with Apple HomeKit and Ring Alarm App.

 To use the in-home delivery feature by Keys, you need to add your address in the Keys by Amazon app.

 Each PIN created in Amazon App has guest privileges.
 The guest PINS can be added, edited, and deleted.
 These guests are added using your smartphone contact app else it has to be entered manually if the guest does not exist in your smartphone address book.